-13. Was the amount of nitrogen you decided to apply to the selected field based on Code a.
-Results of a soil or plant tissue test?
-Yes=1 No=3 0233 b.
-Crop consultant recommendation?
-Yes=1 No=3 0234 c.
-Fertilizer dealer recommendation?
-Yes=1 No=3 0235
+13. Was the amount of nitrogen you decided to apply to the selected field based on Code

+Yes=1 0233 No=3

+Yes=1 0234 No=3

+Yes=1 0235 No=3

 Entering Data

 Use a black lead pencil to record data and notes; never use ink on a questionnaire.
 Make all entries clear, and easy to read.
 Entries in check boxes and item code boxes must be entirely inside the boxes.